 As in the SCOPES model where the first S represents the self, the self, or self-concept, is a mental construct that organizes information about ourselves and draws on information from the remaining four personal dimensions represented as COPE (Cognitions, Observable behavior patterns, Physiology, Emotions) all within a social context.

 Self-identities exist in a network and vary in degree of saliency in response to a social context.
 A psychologist providing psychotherapy may get word that their child has been taken to a hospital.
-The event makes the parent role salient and sets aside the career identity.
+The startling event makes the parent role salient and temporarily sets aside the career identity.

 Race and ethnic identities are also very important to functioning in many cultures.
 Skin color, physical appearance, language and accent are some of the ways society identifies people as part of a particular group labeled as a race or ethnicity.
+In some contexts, laws, policies, and finances are tied to being a member of an identified racial or ethnic group, which draws attention to those who are in one group and those who are not.

 Gender Identity is a recent topic with an expanding literature.
-The terminology has changed rapidly as scientists and clinicians listened to peoples’ experiences about ways to understand gender identity and how people with different gender identities interact with others, which includes sexual orientation.
+The terminology has changed rapidly as scientists and clinicians listened to people's experiences about ways to understand gender identity and how people with different gender identities interact with others, which includes sexual orientation.

 Identity theory considers how groups and people interact in a dynamic way shaping the self and the group.
-An example of this interaction can be seen in the interaction of political and religious identities influencing morality (e.g., Sutton et al., 2019).
+An example of this interaction can be seen in the interaction of political and religious identities influencing morality (e.g., see Sutton et al., 2019).

 Self-efficacy is the perception that a person can act in a way to achieve a desired goal.
 In 1977, Albert Bandura of Stanford University wrote an extensive article on the theory of self-efficacy.
 He proposed that our perceptions of self-efficacy come from four sources: “performance accomplishments, vicarious experience, verbal persuasion, and physiological states (191).”
 Click to read more on Self-Efficacy.